 - 2. Students may accept or reject the offer. - 3.
-Each student should offer no more than 3 subjects at higher level so as to ensure that he or she can cope with the overall academic demands. - 4.
-Secondary 1 students will continue to offer the subjects at a more demanding level in Secondary 2 unless otherwise advised by the school.
+Each student should offer no more than 3 subjects at higher level to ensure that he or she can cope with the overall academic demands. - 4.
+Secondary 1 student will continue to offer the subjects at a more demanding level in Secondary 2 unless otherwise advised by the school.